hinteadan/play-http-gateway/README.md

 The purpose of this experiment is to create a replication system for services that communicate over HTTP.
 E.g.: Azure Storage Services (Tables, Blobs)

+## Remarks for Table Storage

+The hosting host name must have a subdomain with the TS AccountName.
+E.g.: `http://pgdanhsa.dev.localhost:5066`.

+That's because the TS client works with that internally and it expects such a specific format, otherwise it crashes.

+When testing locally, the TS Client cannot resolve such a host (gawd knows why, because a browser can), which means that you need to create an entry in the `hosts` file (`C:\Windows\System32\drivers\etc\hosts`) for it to work.

+> 127.0.0.1       pgdanhsa.dev.localhost

 ## Usage